nl-rse/nl-rse.github.io/README.md

 ## The Netherlands Research Software Engineer community

-Welcome at NL-RSE: the Research Software Engineer community in the Netherlands.
+Welcome at NL-RSE: the community for engineers of research software in the Netherlands.
 Following the great initiatives in the [UK](http://rse.ac.uk/) and [Germany](http://www.de-rse.org/de), we plan to bring together the community of Research Software Engineers from Dutch universities, knowledge institutes, companies